SGT ADAM KISIELEWSKI

 Treated first at a local hospital, Sgt Kisielewski was airlifted to Landstuhl, Germany before being transported to Bethesda Medical Center and later transferred to Walter Reed where he spent 15 months recovering.
 Sgt Kisielewski enjoys spending time with his wife, Carrie and their young son, Evan.

 He enjoys traveling, scuba diving, fishing, and golf.
-An active volunteer who assists military members and their families, Adam knows how important a support system can be to those facing the affects of the deployment cycle and the issues faced upon returning home severely injured.
+An active volunteer who assists military members and their families, Adam knows how important a support system can be to those facing the effects of the deployment cycle and the issues faced upon returning home severely injured.
 Adam would like to further his education and continue his mission in the non-profit sector.

 Adam would like to thank those who support Homes For Our Troops through donations of time, labor, material, and monetary donations.
 “Thank you!
 Without all of your support, none of what HFOT does would be possible.
 The support that my family and I have been given will never be forgotten,” he says.